 Gillies Plains Community Garden, A Case Study, June 2004By Mr Brad Astbury and Dr Patricia Rogers, RMIT University Circle

-The Australian Government’s Stronger Families and Communities Strategy is funding over 600 projects to help build family and community capacity to deal with challenges and take advantages of opportunities.
+The Australian Government’s Stronger Families and Communities Strategy is funding over 600 projects to help build family and community capacity to deal with challenges and take advantage of opportunities.
 Capacity, at a community level, refers to the potential for action arising out of the interplay between human capital (levels of skills, knowledge and health status), social and institutional capital (leadership, motivation, networks) and economic capital (local services, infrastructure and resources).

-The Gilles Plains Community Garden, a project that received funding under the Strategy, provides insights into how this capacity can be developed, and then used for a series of activities.
-These insights are relevant to a broad range of capacity building projects, not just to community gardens.
+The Gilles Plains Community Garden, a project that received funding under the Strategy, provides insights into how this capacity can be developed and then used for a series of activities.
+These insights are relevant to a broad range of capacity-building projects, not just to community gardens.
 In this project, some of the capacity was very tangible – the physical infrastructure of the garden- but some was less tangible but equally important – the human capital of skills and knowledge; and the developing social capital of networks and trust.

 A garden provides a useful metaphor for other capacity-building projects.
 Successful gardens and projects require thorough preparation and durable infrastructure.
 Once the initial construction has been completed, it creates opportunities for a range of new activities and involvements.